-- Integrate adapters via source code (GitHub)
+- Integrate Adapters Manually via Source Code (GitHub)

-MoPub Mediation Integration Tool provides a new and convenient integration approach.
-Simply select the ad networks you would like to mediate, and the page will output the pod name information to include in your app.
+Our tool provides a new and convenient integration approach.
+Simply select the ad networks you want to mediate, and the page will output the pod name information to include in your app.
 Once your pod is final, simply run

-In your app project, make sure the following directory paths exist (if you are a new publisher, you might not have them).
+Add the adapter files to your app project.
+In your app project, make sure the necessary directory paths exist (if you are a new publisher, you may not have them).

-[ad network name]/[adapter files]
+[ad network name]/[adapter files].

-For example, to mediate AdColony, add the AdColony .m and .h files (
+For example, to mediate AdColony, add the AdColony

 AdColonyRewardedVideoCustomEvent) to an

-FacebookNativeAdAdapter makes use of
+FacebookNativeAdAdaptermakes use of